 Stratstone sell a range of luxury vehicles and premium cars, which provide exceptional performance and feature-packed luxury.
-But how often do you get the chance to really drive them?
+But, how often do you get the chance to really drive them?

-Col De La Bonette, France
+Col De La Bonette (France)

 Probably one of the most recognisable roads in the world.
 For that it can thank some incredible scenery, as Col De La Bonette Straddles the border of southern France and Italy.
 Starting from the top, the road begins in Jausiers and crosses the Italian border in to the Alps, before crossing back over again to finish in St. Etienne.

-Road Trip Tip: The Bonette is the highest road in Europe, and sits 2802m above sea level.
+Random Trivia: The Bonette is the highest road in Europe, and sits 2802m above sea level.

-The Romantic Road in English, this stretch of highway is based upon an early medieval trade route which was designed to connect areas of central Germany with the south.
+The Romantic Road in English, this stretch of highway is based upon an early medieval trade route, which was designed to connect areas of central Germany with the south.
 It was popularised by travel agents in the aftermath of the Second World War as an idyllic step back in to traditional Germany.

 Today the road is seen as a route of quintessential German culture, with backdrops to rival anything from New Zealand or Southern America.
 The route passes through a number of important sites, including the medieval Rothenburg (known as Germany's romantic city) and Germany's second-oldest city, Augsburg.

 Prosaic by name, pulse-quickening by nature.
 This road, located entirely within Cairgornes National Park, is actually based on an old military trail.
-The best feature of the A93 is that it's so remote, meaning you are unlikely to encounter any other traffic on the roads.
+The best feature of the A93 is that it is so remote, meaning you are unlikely to encounter any other traffic on the roads.

 The road can be a little narrow at times (and features some small bridges), but thanks to very little traffic the road surface is excellent.

-Road Trip Tip: Make sure you fill up your tank before setting off - the road is just under 50 miles long and sparsely populated!
+Road Trip Tip: Make sure you fill up your tank before setting off; the road is just under 50 miles long and sparsely populated!

 Road Trip Tip: Take a co-driver with you, which will allow you to enjoy a spot of cheese and wine in the home of the Cheddar cheese.

-Road Trip Tip: Aim to conquer the Stelvio in the early morning or away from peak months such as July and August, as the road is an extremely popular driving destination.
+Road Trip Tip: Aim to conquer the Stelvio in the early morning or away from peak months, such as July and August, as the road is an extremely popular driving destination.

 Trollstigen (or the Troll Ladder) is something of a hidden gem, and at only 6km in length, is one of the shortest roads on our list.
 It was opened by King Haakon VII in 1936 and helps to provide a more direct route over the mountains that intersect two local villages.
-It's open through from May to November, and despite its more practical purpose also ranks as one of the best roads to drive on in Europe.
+It's open from May through to November, and despite its more practical purpose, also ranks as one of the best roads to drive on in Europe.

 The trail explores the very heart of the valley, granting access to locations which would otherwise be unreachable.
-There are several viewing platforms which adorn the road, and the best chance to take advantage of the idyllic location.
+There are several viewing platforms which adorn the road and provide the best chance to take advantage of the idyllic location.
 The pass has an incline of around 10%, and driving up it will elevate you about 850m from the bottom thanks to an involving series of hairpin bends.

 The N152 unashamedly delves in to the core of the Pyrenees, with a fast smooth road intended to make the best of the landscape.
-The road boasts only very light traffic and motorcycle use - it's a true 'scenic route' which has been usurped by newer roads and is not used by commuters or those in a rush.
+The road boasts only very light traffic and motorcycle use; it's a true 'scenic route', which has been usurped by newer roads and is not used by commuters or those in a rush.

-Road Trip Tip: Take advantage of the numerous water points and chances to stop, not only to enjoy the scenery but also as temperatures can be extremely high in the Serra de Satlegue.
+Road Trip Tip: Take advantage of the numerous water points and chances to stop, not only to enjoy the scenery, but also as temperatures can be extremely high in the Serra de Satlegue.

 The Furka pass was actually used during the filming of James Bond's Goldfinger, during the chase between Bond's Aston Martin DB5 and a Ford Mustang convertible.